confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 !!! important
     Be aware that Kafka guarantees the relative order of any two messages from one source partition only if they are also both in the same partition after the repartition.
-Otherwise, Kafka is likely to interleave messages.
+Otherwise, {{ site.ak }} is likely to interleave messages.
     The use case will determine if these ordering guarantees are acceptable.

 ksqlDB requires keys to use the `KAFKA` format.
 For more information, see